Categories

 Lower interest rates typically lead to increased consumer spending, as individuals find it more affordable to borrow and have more disposable income because of this. and the opposite is also true.
 For example, across the UK, high interest rates have as much as tripled some people's monthly mortgage payments, making housing more expensive.

 Landlords also raised rent to cover the mortgage payments on their properties, which impacted the average rent in competitive rental markets.
-The resulting financial strain meant that most consumers had less disposable income, and also caused inflation to drop gradually in response to the limited purchasing activity.
+The resulting financial strain meant that most consumers had less disposable income, and also caused inflation to drop gradually in response to the limited purchasing activity - and this affects businesses.

 This could provide a boost to businesses reliant on consumer demand, such as retail, hospitality, and property.
 Last year, consumer confidence wavered.
 So, this reduction in borrowing costs could help stabilise spending patterns and support revenue growth, just as long as inflation remained under control.